 Exceptional Training Opportunities at HFH

 Our Simulation Center offers hands on training with procedures and ultrasound to supplement patient experience and is available to all residents.
-Hands on training includes interventional procedures, ultrasound procedures and core training such as contrast reactions and in-service events.
+Hands on training includes interventional procedures, ultrasound procedures, and core training such as contrast reactions and in-service events.

 Henry Ford radiology also has complete training in Obstetrical Ultrasound due to close collaboration with Maternal-Fetal Medicine and Obstetrics and Gynecology referrers.
-Unlike most hospitals in the United States, first, second and third trimester ultrasound is performed and interpreted by the Radiology department at Henry Ford.
+Unlike most hospitals in the United States, first, second, and third trimester ultrasound is performed and interpreted by the Radiology Department at Henry Ford.

-IR-DR (Interventional and Diagnostic Pathway)
+IR-Integrated (IR/DR or Interventional and Diagnostic Pathway)

 ESIR (Early Specialization in Interventional Radiology)

-Additional Henry Ford Health System Policies
+Additional Henry Ford Health Policies

 Flu Shots: Henry Ford employees who work in clinical and non-clinical positions are required to receive an annual flu vaccination.
 This applies to all residents and fellows, as well as physicians, nurses, students, transporters, volunteers, housekeepers, clerical, lab and dietary staff and employees in non-clinical positions.
 Employees may only decline vaccination if they provide documentation of an acceptable medical or religious reason.

-*While Henry Ford Health System is affiliated with Wayne State University, the Henry Ford Hospital Radiology Residency program is a separate residency program from the Wayne State University/Detroit Medical Center Radiology Residency program.*
+*While Henry Ford Health is affiliated with Wayne State University, the Henry Ford Hospital Radiology Residency program is a separate residency program from the Wayne State University/Detroit Medical Center Radiology Residency program.*